 Get your child out of the public eye as soon as possible and cater to their sensory needs until all is calm again.

-Autistic shutdowns stem from overwhelm and low energy.
-Autistic people typically shutdown after exhausting all resources and trying to push past the stress in hopes that it will get better, though that’s not how it works.
+Autistic shutdowns stem from overwhelm and having low energy.
+Autistic people typically shut down after exhausting all resources and trying to push past the stress in hopes that it will get better, though that’s not how it works.

 If an autistic shutdown lasts over a month, you’re in autistic burnout territory.
 The battery is dead, and you’re not getting whatever it is you want out of the autistic person.

 Their main goal, whether they realize it or not, is to conserve energy.

 If you meet one autistic person, you’ve met one individual on the autism spectrum.

 Autistic shutdown symptoms vary for everyone, but there are main warning signs anyone who knows an autistic person should know about.